 No matter your previous experience, you can have a lucid dream.
-If you’ve never had one, to do so, however, may require a new way of thinking about dreams and dreaming.

 When we think of dreaming, we think of sleeping.
 To our way of thinking, they’re closely related.